 Setting up a child account is pretty straightforward.
-You can do it on a brand-new device or create a second profile on an existing phone.
+You can do it on a brand-new device or create a second profile on a phone already in use with another account.
 I opted to factory reset my old Pixel 3 and started anew.
 Google leads you through the mandatory parental consent and explains how the Family Link service works: Parents can see stats, enforce age restrictions, set app limits and filters, control which apps can be installed, and so on.

-Since I had to get through my usual workday despite using a kid account, I lifted as many restrictions as I could: I allowed my 6-year-old self to install apps without permission, including those that are 18+ (like Twitter and Telegram), and enabled sideloading support.
-I could've lifted the mature sites filter, too, but I wanted to see if it would interfere with my regular usage in any way.
+Since I had to get through my usual workday despite using a kid account, I lifted as many restrictions as I could: I allowed my 6-year-old self to install apps without permission, including those that are 18+ (like Twitter and Telegram, you dirty minds!), and enabled sideloading support.
+I could've lifted the mature sites filter, too, but I wanted to see if it would interfere with my regular phone usage in any way.

 1/ As our family is starting to use Google Family Link more and more, we're constantly bumping into its limitations.

 These two, however, are so frustrating and egregious and have been present for years without being fixed that I can no longer recommend Family Link to anyone.